tomhrr/dale/doc/2-14-list.md

 #### `front`

 Linkage: `extern`
-Returns: `T`
+Returns: `(p T)`
 Parameters:

   * `(lst (ref (const (List T))))`: A list reference.

-Returns the value of the first element in the list.
+Returns a pointer to the value of the first element in the list.

 #### `back`

 Linkage: `extern`
-Returns: `T`
+Returns: `(p T)`
 Parameters:

   * `(lst (ref (const (List T))))`: A list reference.

-Returns the value of the last element in the list.
+Returns a pointer to the value of the last element in the list.

 #### `push-back`